- Why get the Portugal Golden Visa: Benefits

 The right to live and work in Portugal

 Armed with a Portugal Golden Visa, you can live, study, and work in Portugal.
-This extends to cover your family members as well and, with a very high level of education, Portugal is an excellent option to consider.
+The residence visa extends to cover your family members as well.
+Portugal has a very high standard of education, making it an excellent option to consider for your family’s future.

 You can see more about the education system in the country here.